uma-dev/Car-game/README.md

 			wins += 1
    ```

-  Please, feel free to and the values and conditions you want, and most important enjoy!
+  Feel free to add the values and conditions you want, and make the most out of it!